 Pork tenderloin is a small, tender cut of meat from the hip area of the pig and an extremely affordable cut of meat.

-There are a lot of different ways to cook pork tenderloin and plenty of easy pork tenderloin recipes can be found on Pinterest.
+There are a lot of different ways to cook pork tenderloin and plenty of easy pork chop recipes can be found on Pinterest.
 You can cook it in a slow cooker, in the oven, even Sous Vide.
 If you are cooking it in the oven, you can sear it on the stove top first, then roast it in the oven, or it can go right into the oven.
 An overnight pork tenderloin marinade adds great flavor.

 I cook it at 400 degrees F for around 30 minutes when it's not seared first.
 It cooks perfectly, and is tender and delicious.

 This baked pork tenderloin recipe is an off-shoot of my very popular Parmesan Dijon pork chops recipe.
 With a couple of minor modifications it translates very well to this tenderloin recipe and is easier to make because it’s a single piece of meat so the final step before cooking goes much faster.

 Because of our rather limited vegetable palette, it's quite a challenge to add some variety without a lot of effort.
 It's really easy to pop open a can of their favorite and just not even deal with it.
 But I'd like to at least try to expose them to some different tastes and textures.
 Not to mention keep us from getting bored with our meals.

 So I was really kind of excited to try out a veggie Spiralizer from Amazon.
 And with a price tag just over $20 USD I am more than impressed with the options.
 I can see myself using this for veggie pasta.
 Plus it comes with a recipe book!

 Low carb parmesan Dijon pork tenderloin